Mastering the Risk Management Strategies in Investing

 What is Risk Management in Investing?

-Risk management in investing involves identifying, assessing, and prioritizing risks followed by coordinated efforts to minimize, monitor, and control the impact of those risks on an investment portfolio.
-The goal is to protect assets and optimize returns while managing potential downsides.
+Risk management in investing involves a systematic approach to identifying, assessing, and prioritizing risks.
+It encompasses the strategies and practices implemented to minimize, monitor, and control the impact of these risks on an investment portfolio.
+The overarching goal is to protect assets while optimizing returns and managing potential downsides.

 Key Risk Management Strategies